 To download, install, and launch the Control Center:

-- Download the Debian package and run it installer as normal user.
+- Download the Debian package or sh installer and run it as normal user.
 The k.LAB Control Center will be available in your application menu.
-If your system cannot handle a Debian package, proceed using the zip or tar file as described below.
+If your system cannot handle a Debian package or sh, proceed using the zip or tar file as described below.

 - Download the MacOS installer, mount it and drag the k.LAB icon into the Applications folder.
 The k.LAB Control Center will be available in your applications folder.